 A) the state flag of Russia

 II.
-History of the state flags of Russia
+History of Russian state flags

 B) standard